LTTLabsOSS/markbench-tests/pugetbench/README.md

 - Davinci Resolve Studio

 ## Options
-- `app_version` : Allows you to specify an app version if multiple versions installed on the system (blank will autodiscover)
+- `app_version` : Allows you to specify an app version if multiple versions installed on the system (blank will auto discover)
 - `--app` : Specifies which test to run [premierepro,photoshop,aftereffects,lightroom,resolve]
 - `benchmark_version` : Allows you to specify the benchmark version you wish to run (blank will default to latest and prioritize betas)